-Someone who has a clean driving record and excellent credit is going to get a lower rate than someone with a lot of citations, accidents, and less-than-perfect credit.
+Someone who has a clean driving record and excellent credit is going to get a lower rate than someone with a lot of citations, accidents and less-than-perfect credit.
 Don’t take this personally – just clean up your credit and keep a clean driving record, and you’ll be able to get a lower rate over time.
-Where you live also determines how much your non-owner car insurance will cost.

 Frequently asked questions about non-owner car insurance

 Can I rent a car with non-owners insurance?

 Yes, non-owners insurance provides coverage if you rent a car and is a good idea if you regularly rent vehicles.
 Many credit cards also include coverage if you use them to book your rental car.